 The following recommended prioritisation is proposed for the underlying assumptions of fuel cell life and average operational efficiency, with the choice of which option is most appropriate or feasible left to the practitioner (i.e. depending on the availability of data and objective of the study).

-The different options are listed in order of accuracy and preference.
-The third option is proposed as a mandatory minimum default approach, where sufficient information is not available for the other options.
+The different options are listed in ascending order of accuracy and preference.
+The first option is proposed as a mandatory minimum default approach, where sufficient information is not available for the other options.

-Table 14 Prioritisation for fuel cell durability assumptions
+Table 6 Prioritisation for fuel cell durability assumptions